s3t6b912/CPSC350-Assignment3/README.txt

 1. http://www.cplusplus.com/doc/oldtutorial/templates/ - How to make a template class

 How to run:
-Type make in the command line to run
+Change directory to src and type make in the command line to run Then ./Assignment3.out
-Then ./Assignment3.out

 Notes on program: